DevCycleHQ/devcycle-docs/docs/sdk/features.md

 DevCycle SDKs (both client-side and server-side) are capable of being notified in realtime that new configuration changes have been made in the DevCycle platform.
-DevCycle leverages Server-Sent Events (SSE) to notify the SDKs that a feature (targeting rules, variable values, etc.) has been saved and that they should fetch the new configuration.
+DevCycle leverages Server-Sent Events (SSE) to notify the SDKs that a feature (targeting rules, variable values, etc.) has been updated and that they should fetch the new configuration.
 A connection URL is included in the config that the SDK fetches, triggering the SDK to open a connection with our SSE provider and listen for any changes in the given environment.

 **Supported SDKs**